muratk5n/thirdwave/en/README.md

 green iron and steel from hydrogen was announced, with plans to mobilise €2.2bn ($2.3bn) of investment"

+---

+H2 Fuel News: "ExxonMobil partnership investigates Norwegian green hydrogen and ammonia..
+The effort is being made to use H2 for the purpose of decarbonizing the marine industry"

+---

 @JoSamps92

 @RollsRoyce is entering the #hydrogen production market and acquiring